dagoquevedo/cvpcp/README.md

 ## Prerequisites

-This implementation was developed in C++ and run under a OS like Linux or Unix, you must verify that you have install the following tools:
+This implementation was developed in C++ and run under a Unix-like OS.
+You must verify that you have install the following tools:

 * GNU C++
 * Make